 With zipBoard, architects can create tasks and assign them to team members, ensuring that every stakeholder is aware of their tasks and due dates.

 The future of work is remote and distributed.
-Embrace remote work and remote collaboration in architecture.
+Embrace remote work and remote collaboration in architecture today.

 Start your free trial or book a demo today for a personalized walkthrough.